Skip to main content

 For example, to toggle every item that hasn't been bought yet:

-• filter the list find elements that meet the expectation,
+• filter the list to find elements that meet the expectation,

 • iterate over the found elements to click on the toggle button of each element.